 I can’t quite remember how we first heard about 🎄« Noël au Château de Coppet » – a delightful Christmas market, located between 🇨🇭 Geneva and Nyon, on 💦 Lac Léman in Switzerland.
-But I’m so glad that we did, as we had a lovely experience there four years ago!
+But I’m so glad that we did, as we had a lovely experience there a few years ago!
 We’ve been meaning to head back ever since, but we’ve not yet managed it!

 What makes this 🎄Christmas market so special?

 - 🏰 its location within the grounds of a castle (a manor house from the 19th century);

 - 🎁 the quality of the goods for sale;